LUMIA-Group/AWM/README.md

 ## Quick Start: Comparing Two Models

-1.  **Download Models**: Use `huggingface-cli` to download the two models you want to compare.
-For example, Llama-2-7B and CodeLlama-7b.
+1.  **Download Models**: Use `huggingface-cli` to download the two models you want to compare into the `checkpoints` directory.
+For example, to compare Llama-2-7B and CodeLlama-7b:
     ```bash
     huggingface-cli download meta-llama/Llama-2-7b --local-dir ./checkpoints/Llama-2-7b
     huggingface-cli download codellama/CodeLlama-7b-hf --local-dir ./checkpoints/CodeLlama-7b-hf